gregmoille/gregmoille.github.io/_pages/about.md

 # Lastest tutorial

-{% for post in site.posts limit 2 %}
+{% for post in site.posts limit:2 %}
   <li>
       <a href="{{ post.url }}">{{ post.title }}</a>